pigoz/effect-crashcourse/README.md

 and Either but I feel stupid as soon ad Applicative, Functor, Monad, etc are mentioned).

+## Effect has a website now

+This guide was written before Effect has a website or any documentation by poking at the Effect source code, ZIO docs

+Now the [website](https://effect.website/) has a very comprehensive documentation.
+I'm leaving this here to benefit people with shorter attention spans.

 ### Usage

 Start reading from [001-basic.ts](001-basic.ts)!